juliensalinas/torrengo/ygg/README.md

 **ygg** searches torrents on www.yggtorrent.is

+See [here the Go documentation](https://godoc.org/github.com/juliensalinas/torrengo/ygg) of this library.

 Torrents can be searched freely on Ygg Torrent, but an account is needed to download the torrent file.
 This library authenticates the user before downloading the torrent file.

 The **Lookup** function searches www.yggtorrent.is and returns a clean list of torrents.
 For each torrent the following info is retrieved: